commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 | 3   | 8     | Logo/Windows | C128: Alt      |
 | 4   | 16    | Caps         |                |

+This allows detecting combinations of a regular key and a modifier key in cases where there is no dedicated PETSCII code for the combination, e.g. Ctrl+Esc or Alt+F1.

 ##### Function Name: kbdbuf_put

 Purpose: Append a char to the keyboard queue